-If we have Artificial Intelligences that create custom 3-dimensional avatars and personalities for each individual, we could have our all-knowing AI sidekick inserted into reality, so we can interact with it like an imaginary friend.
-I think it’s a guarantee that we will have this capability by the year 2100 but 2050 wouldn’t surprise me since the evolution of technology is exponential.
-It’s insane to imagine all the ways that this technology could profoundly change our society.
-There are just too many possibilities!
+If we have Artificial Intelligences that create custom 3-dimensional avatars and personalities for each individual, we could have our all-knowing AI sidekick displayed using Augmented Reality, so we can interact with it like an imaginary friend.
 If all the jobs are being done by AIs and we become a welfare state with too much free time on our hands, we could exist in any fictional world we want, even a Harry Potter universe.
-Once theoretical physicists have solved all the mysteries or maybe a super-AI will solve them, we could have a virtual universe with its own laws of physics, that players have to figure out, in order to invent new technologies, while in a cold war with another player faction.
+Once theoretical physicists have solved all the mysteries, or maybe a super-AI will solve them, we could have a virtual universe with its own laws of physics, that players have to figure out, in order to invent new technologies, while in a cold war with another player faction.
 If we are immortal and unemployed, we will have an unlimited source of fictional universes to explore.

 I have played with several game engines, like the Unreal Engine and Unity 3D.
 They have evolved a lot since the days of the Half-Life 2 engine.
 The trend is that more and and more is being automated; procedurally generated terrains, motion capture, etc. Game engines will inevitably be married with Artificial Intelligence and give birth to the Artificially Intelligent Game Engine or AIGE.
 AIGE will allow players to walk around the virtual world and give verbal commands to an AI, that creates the 3-dimensional universe.
-It could even lead to a new therapy machine.
+It could even lead to a new therapy machine that could be used to change an individual’s emotional reactions.
 The AI could “mind read” the patient and create a feedback loop between generated content and the subject’s anticipations.
-The possibilities are endless.